How to Plan the Perfect Holiday Marketing Campaign (+ Free Checklist!)

 Just make sure that all of your photos work with your holiday campaign idea or concept.

-Holiday Marketing Step #3: Reach Out to Your Ideal Influencers
+Holiday Marketing Campaign Step #4: Reach Out to Your Ideal Influencers

 If you really want to run a successful social media campaign over the holidays, it makes sense to partner with niche influencers who fit your target market and have the right audience demographics for your brand.